Honduras regrets loss of US protection status for its nationals - Journal du Cameroun

 Those migrants living in the United States under the soon-to-be-scrapped TPS will have to find other ways to retain legal US residence or face being returned to their countries of origin.

-The United States accepted more than 100,000 Hondurans under the temporary protection status given in 1999, following devastation caused in Honduras by Hurricane Mitch 11 years earlier.
+The United States accepted more than 100,000 Hondurans under the temporary protection status given in 1999, following devastation caused in Honduras by Hurricane Mitch the previous year.

-The US Department of Homeland Security said Secretary Kirstjen Nielsen “determined that the disruption of living conditions in Honduras from Hurricane Mitch that served as the basis for its TPS designation has decreased to a degree that it should no longer be regarded as substantial.”
+US Department of Homeland Security Secretary Kirstjen Nielsen said it had “determined that the disruption of living conditions in Honduras from Hurricane Mitch that served as the basis for its TPS designation has decreased to a degree that it should no longer be regarded as substantial.”

 Trump’s administration has taken a harder line against migrants, especially those coming from Latin America over the US southern border with Mexico.